Adamsky94/milestone1/README.md

 I used opaque black background on the images that are showing up on the pages.

-I have chosen #smokewhite as a main color of text, the only exception is on the resume page.
+I have chosen #whitesmoke as a main color of text, the only exception is on the resume page.

 I have chosen the Overpass font-family imported from Google Fonts CDN having Sans-Serif as a fall-back.